SAP-samples/teched2023-AI284v/exercises/ex5/README.md

     <br>![](/exercises/ex5/images/add-name.png)

-The field now displays in your list of header fields, where you again find all the information that you have just entered.
+The field now displays in your list of header fields, where you again find all the information that you've just entered.
 You can edit or delete the field by clicking the respective icons on the right.

 <br>![](/exercises/ex5/images/added-name.png)

 Click **Add** again to open the `Add Data Field` dialog.

-1. Enter the name for your second header field, `vendorAddress`, for example.
+1. Enter the name for your second header field, `employeeName`, for example.

 2. Select `string` for the `Data Type`.